briantruong777/SpotPost/README.md

 2. This will return a JSON file containing either all Spotposts, or Spotposts based on your search parameters.
 3. To add search parameters add `?<parameter name> = <parameter value>` to the url for the first parameter. for more parameters add `&<parameter name> = <parameter value>`.
+4. Jquery can do this for you using `.getJSON()` if possible find an alternative using whatever JS you use.
-4. List of possible parameters, replace `<parameter name>` from above with this.
+5. List of possible parameters, replace `<parameter name>` from above with this.
 	* `min_rating` : Minimum rating of Spotpost to search for.
 	* `max_rating` : Maximum rating of Spotpost to search for.
 	* `username`   : Author of Spotpost to search for.